"A single moment of friction can cost you a customer. A seamless experience can win them for life."

-Mobile applications are now an essential component of businesses, and you are unlikely to get more than one chance to ensure the high quality of a client's online experience and establish the desired consumer trust.
+Mobile applications are now an essential component of businesses.
+You do not get more than one chance to ensure the high quality of a client's online experience.
+Further, you can build trust only on the first attempt.
 This is why you should evaluate your software for user experience.

 No doubt, consumers have higher expectations and demand higher-quality products, services, and technology.
 To guarantee customer satisfaction, customer experience testing and quality assurance procedures are essential before and throughout customer encounters.